laurilehmijoki/lauri.lehmijoki.net/en/nerd/_posts/2012-03-21-getting-vim-right-on-mac.markdown

 * Use [Command-T](https://wincent.com/products/command-t), the superb file navigation plugin
 * Enjoy Ruby syntax awareness (syntax coloring, proper indentation of code)

-The information in this article is also applicable to other \*nix systems than OS X. The compilation and Command-T installation steps are not specific to Mac.
+The information in this article is also applicable to other \*nix systems than OS X. The compilation and Command-T installation steps are not specific to Mac, but you might need additional compilation parameters on other systems.

 Don't get too seriously the "right" in the title; the purpose of this article is to document how to compile VIM and inspire VIM users to try out Command-T.